 IEEE Senior Membership is not difficult to apply for, but it does take some planning to get it right.
-This webinar will cover the details one will need for a successful application and why one should apply.
-It will also discuss what the Senior Member Reference Writers’ true function is and what they each need to do to write an effective reference, as well as why the Section needs Senior Members and recommendations for a Senior Member Upgrade Event.
+I will explain the details one will need for a successful application and why one should apply.
+I will also discuss what the Senior Member Reference Writers’ true function is and what they each need to do to write an effective reference.
+I will also cover why the Section needs Senior Members and my recommendations on a Senior Member Upgrade Event.

 About The Presenter

 James Mercier is licensed as a professional engineer in Texas and five other states, and a Texas licensed Master Electrician.
 He is an American Society of Civil Engineers (ASCE) Life Member and an IEEE Life Senior Member, having joined both in College.
 In the Central Texas Section, his duties include Membership Development Chair, Sr. Member Upgrade Coordinator, and SAMIEEE Recipient.
 He also is a Past-Chair of the IEEE joint chapter (PI)² (PES/PELS/IES/IAS), and current Treasurer.
 His nickname is “Honeybadger”.
 James was a 2020 George F. McClure Citation of Honor recipient for his dedication to IEEE and his Chapter.